AnassAzeroual/ng-offline-lib/README.md

 <ngoffline></ngoffline>

 ```
-> The default message is 'You are not connected', but you can change it
+> The default message is *You are not connected*, but you can change it

 ```html
 <ngoffline message="Custom message"></ngoffline>

 ```
-> You can use directive to display or hide any html selector
+> You can use **directive** to display or hide any html selector

 ```html